saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#fulfillmentline">FulfillmentLine</a>]</td>
 <td>

-List of lines for the fulfillment
+List of lines for the fulfillment.

 </td>
 </tr>